 Print them out on cardstock and if you want to add a little extra pop of color, mount them on colored cardstock.
 Tape an Amazon gift card to it and you are set!

 Teacher gift cards don’t just have to be for Teacher Appreciation Week.
-They would love them as Christmas gifts and end of year gifts too.
+They would love them as Christmas gifts, Valentine gifts, and as an end of year teacher gift too.

 Teacher Appreciation Cards

-Speaking of handwritten notes, that was the main gift that kept coming up as meaning so much to teachers.
+Speaking of handwritten notes, that was the main gift that kept coming up as meaning so much to teachers and support staff.
 I didn’t even give them any drop-down choices to choose from.
-This question was a free response.
+This question was a free response…

 For teacher appreciation week, what would mean the most to you?

 Over 50% said some kind of handwritten thoughtful note from students and parents.
-They love anything that is homemade and from the heart.
+The best teacher gifts are anything that is homemade and from the heart.